giannilmbd/dynare/doc/manual/source/the-model-file.rst

     evaluation and the smoother, while also accounting for ``heteroskedastic_shocks`` using the ``heteroskedastic_filter`` option.

-    Be aware that Occbin has largely command-specific options, i.e. there are separate options to control the behavior of Occbin when called by the smoother or when computing the likelihood.
+    Be aware that OccBin has largely command-specific options, i.e. there are separate options to control the behavior of OccBin when called by the smoother or when computing the likelihood.
 These latter commands will not inherit the options potentially previously set for simulations.